margulies/ohbm2021/README.md

 ## Updating ICS for synced calendars

 The [`OHBM2021_Schedule_All.ics`](./schedule/calendar/conference/OHBM2021_Schedule_All.ics) calendar file can be updated by modifying in a calendar software, exported and uploaded to Firebase storage in the directory: `assets/calendars/` [link](gs://sparkle-ohbm.appspot.com/assets/calendars), replacing the current version.
-This will automatically update.
+This will automatically update all synced calendars.

 ### Posters